Admission to College

-The interview—While interviewing has become less common, particularly at highly selective schools, it’s worthwhile to set up an interview when possible.
+The interview—While interviewing has become less common, particularly at highly selective schools, it is worthwhile to set up an interview when possible.
 This is another chance to stand out from the crowd and to highlight extracurricular accomplishments—as well as to ask questions.
-Be prepared to say what you want to do in college and why this particular school is the best place to do it.
+Be prepared to say what you want to accomplish in college and why this particular school is the best place to do it.

 Recommendations—The credentials of the people who write your recommendations are less important than how well they know you, and what they have to say.
 Choose carefully.

 Remember, the college admissions process is all about finding a good fit—both for you and for the school—so be sure to check out the websites of AICCU member colleges and tailor your application to the schools you like best.
 And, be prepared for admissions officers to check you out too!
 That means your Facebook page, Twitter feed, and other social media sites should be free of any inappropriate or potentially offensive materials.